 as soon as practicable, nominate a replacement with comparable experience, skills and expertise.

-The Commonwealth may give a notice, including reasons, directing the Contractor to remove a Key Person from the Key Staff Position occupied by the person, if in the Commonwealth Representative’s reasonable opinion the Key Person is:

-unable to perform the work of the Key Staff Position for reasons of incapacity or incompetence; or
+Without limiting clause 3.6.1, the Commonwealth may give a notice, including reasons, directing the Contractor to remove a Key Person from the Key Staff Position occupied by the person, if in the Commonwealth Representative’s reasonable opinion the Key Person is unable to perform the work of the Key Staff Position for reasons of incapacity or incompetence.

-not appropriate to perform the work of the Key Staff Position, including for reasons relating to WHS, security, equity and diversity, workplace gender equality, probity or the relationship between the Commonwealth and the Contractor.

-If the Commonwealth gives the Contractor a notice under clause 3.6.3, the Contractor shall (or shall ensure that the relevant Subcontractor shall):
+If the Commonwealth gives the Contractor a notice under clause 3.6.1 or 3.7.3 in respect of a Key Person, the Contractor shall (or shall ensure that the relevant Subcontractor shall):

 within the period specified in the notice, remove the Key Person from the relevant Key Staff Position; and